anandi/GeoCrawler/README.txt

 Features:
 =========
 - GPS sensing
-- Cell tower sensing (where known)
+- Cell tower sensing (I think this is not working.
+Atleast not on N78)
+- IP lookup as a fallback.
+This is a replacement for Cell tower.

 - Manual location setting
   - through map scrolling
   - through lat-lon input
   - thorough cell id input (uber-geeky: meant only for developers!)
-  - through text strings
+  - through text strings (requires Fire Eagle authorization)

 - Yahoo!
 Fire Eagle integration
   You can update your location to Yahoo!
 Fire Eagle location broker